whitekernel/gostxboard/README.md

-# gostxboard
+# Gostxboard
-A free opesource and beta anti-keylogging solution
+A free opensource and beta anti-keylogging solution for Windows.

+# THE CODE IS AVAILABLE ON BITBUCKET AT https://bitbucket.org/WhiteKernel/gostxboard